yimuchen/dotfiles/README.md

 `~/.config` directory.
 The construction of the symlink as well as why certain items are required to kept will be handled by `nix` home-manager.

+## Miscellaneous

+Miscellaneous configuration that we will be using for the commonly used "vanilla" unix system, such as vim instead of neovim, bash instead of zsh and so on.
+These files will **not** be managed by nix/home-manager, and should be directly modified/copied to the target file.

 [homemanager]: https://nix-community.github.io/home-manager/
 [nix]: https://nixos.org/